just-hms/elephant/README.md

 > A small program with a log memory

-run `el` to show you the list of command launched in the current dir.
+- run `el` to show you the list of command launched in the current dir.
+- write `el..` to show you suggestions based on them

 works very well with `fzf`